 Camerer CF, Dreber A, Forsell E, Ho TH, Huber J, Johannesson M, Kirchler M, Almenberg J, Altmejd A, Chan T, Heikensten E, Holzmeister F, Imai T, Isaksson S, Nave G, Pfeiffer T, Razen M, Wu H. “Evaluating replicability of laboratory experiments in economics.”
 Science.

-In this project we examine gender differences in advice seeking and influence in the lab.
+“Simon Says: Examining gender differences in advice seeking and influence in the lab.” (with Emma Heikensten).

 Microeconomics II (PhD) - Fall 2015